Setting up a Complementary Practice

 If you belong to more than one professional body, work on the side of caution and follow the one with the strictest regulations.

 Register for Data Protection

 In today’s society, we have warnings on bags of peanuts stating: “this bag of nuts, may contain nuts”!
 Seriously!!!
-It’s crucial that you are fully insured before you start working with clients, even if you are a student practitioner.
+It’s crucial that you are fully insured before you start working with clients, even if you’re a student practitioner.

 Insurance is there to protect you, your clients and the public.
 In the event you have a complaint made against you, your insurer is there to advise and support you.

-It’s very important to ensure you have the right cover for business.
-For example if you work from home, your home contents insurance is unlikely to cover anything related to your business.
+It’s important you have the right cover for business.
+For example, if you work from home, your home contents insurance is unlikely to cover anything related to your business.

 Different types of insurance include:

 This is to protect you if a claim is made against you for injury or loss resulting from the modality you practice.
 This needs to cover you, wherever you choose to work.